 In addition, recent cars like the Chrysler PT Cruiser have styling cues that harken back to the Art Deco years.
 They aren't nearly extravagant as those cars, however.
 The era of opulence responsible for the vehicles that left the factories of Delahaye and Panhard is likely gone forever.

-For more information about art deco cars and other related topics, follow the links on the next page.
+For more information about art deco cars and other related topics, follow the links below.